E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Conclusion

 \section{Conclusion}

-Within this paper, synchronous-parallel task-alignment optimization is proposed to formulate fusion and detection in a harmonious one-stage training process.
-We introduce a phylogenetic tree structure to simulate these two tasks in different visual perceptions needed for device task requirements.
-In addition, we align the orthogonal components of the fusion detection linear system of the gradients.
+Within this paper, an end-to-end optimization is proposed to formulate fusion and detection in a harmonious one-stage training process.
+We introduce a object-region-pixel phylogenetic tree structure and coarse-to-fine diffusion process to simulate these two tasks in different visual perceptions needed for diverse task requirements.
+In addition, we align the orthogonal components of the fusion detection linear system of the gradients by gradient matrix task-alignment.
 By unrolling the model to a well-designed fusion network and diffusion-based detection network, we can generate a visual-friendly result for fusion and object detection in an efficient way without tedious training steps and inherent optimization barriers.